 - a bag of balloons: I used 5 inch round balloons to make smaller yarn balls

-FYI – this craft is messy!
-Fun and messy!
+NOTE – this craft is messy… fun and messy!

-Step 7: Once all your yarn balls are completely squeezed out, let them dry with the balloons inflated inside overnight.
+Once all your glue yarn ball is completely squeezed out, let them dry with the balloons inflated inside overnight.
 This is an important step.

-Step 8: In the morning of the next day, the yarn should be stiff and hard.
+In the morning of the next day, the glue yarn ball should be stiff and hard.
 If it is still damp, I would give it a second day.
 If it’s dry, you can pop the balloon!
 You should be left with a colorful decorative yarn ball.

 That’s it!
 Now fill a basket or a large apothecary jar or even a big glass trifle bowl would be fun too!